 If you don’t have some of the things on this list then don’t panic.
 We do have some spares at the hut.
 Just let us know in advance.

-- Backpack or daysac – (25 litres capacity would be fine).
-One with side pockets and a proper waist belt would be ideal.
+- Backpack or daysac – 25 litres capacity with a proper waist belt would be ideal.

-- Small torch – check that it works.
-If possible bring a spare.
+- Small torch – An LED head torch is recommended.
 A red torch does not ruin your night vision and does not dazzle people so much.

 - Whistle – only to be used in emergencies!